The DVLA Register of Number Plate Suppliers

 The Home Office established The Vehicle Crime Reduction Action Team, or VCRAT, to develop and implement a plan to cut vehicle crime.
 One VCRAT recommendation was statutory registration of the number plate suppliers in order to make it much harder for criminals to make stolen vehicles appear legitimate by using counterfeit number plates.
 This was enacted as the RNPS.

-It is illegal to supply number plates unless registered under RNPS!
-You could be charged with selling counterfeit plates!
+It is illegal to supply number plates unless registered under the RNPS.
+Offenders could be charged with selling counterfeit plates!

 As you need to provide proof that you are entitled to a set of number plates, the scheme makes it much harder to obtain plates illegitimately.